Seeed-Studio/wiki-documents/docs/Grove_Beginner_Kit_for_Arduino.md

 **Example 2**: Uses LCD screen to display data from DHT11 sensor

-Firstly Connect Grove – 16 * 2 LCD module to I2C. port of Seeeduino Lotus note: it is the I2C port followed by one dot.
+Firstly Connect Grove - LCD RGB Backlight module to I2C. port of Seeeduino Lotus note: it is the I2C port followed by one dot.

 ![](https://raw.githubusercontent.com/SeeedDocument/Grove_Beginner_Kit_for_Arduino/master/img/DHT11_lcd.png)